PBarri/vacation-manager/README.md

     app/                  --> all of the source files for the application components/           --> all app specific modules
       views/                --> all app specific views
-        view1/                --> the view1 view template and logic
-          view1.html            --> the partial template
+        index/                --> the index view template and logic index.html            --> the partial template
-          view1.js              --> the controller logic
+          index.js              --> the controller logic
-          view1_test.js         --> tests of the controller
+          index_test.js         --> tests of the controller
         view2/                --> the view2 view template and logic
           view2.html            --> the partial template
           view2.js              --> the controller logic